 The first stage structure is manufactured by ukrainian Yuzhnoe company and features two sub-cooled LOX and Kerosene fueled AJ26-62 (americanized NK-33) engines of N1/L3 heritage, built in the early 1970ies.
 The stage structure is based on the Zenit launch vehicle.
 The second stage is a Castor-30, which is based on a shortened Castor-120 solid rocket motor.
 A Castor-30A second stage will help propel the first two Antares-110 rockets into orbit, then a higher-performing Castor-30B motor will be used with the Antares-120 on the third and fourth flights in 2013.
 On the fifth flight, the stretched Castor-30XL upper stage was introduced on the Antares-130.
 The optional third stage called OAM (Orbit Adjust Module, formerly BTS, Bi-Propellant Third Stage, formerly ORK, Orbit Raising Kit) is based on the propulsion system of Orbital's Star-2 satellite bus.
 For high energy orbits a Star-48BV can be used as third stage.

 An enhanced version called Antares-130 featuring a Castor-30XL upper stage will be used for later flights.

 Antares is designed to achieve a 98% or greater launch reliability.
 It was developed, manufactured and launched using identical management approaches, engineering standards and production and test processes used in Orbital's other major launch vehicles.

-The vehicle will be launched from a new launch pad LA-0A at Wallops Island, where the former Conestoga launch pad was located.
+The vehicle is launched from a new launch pad LA-0A at Wallops Island, where the former Conestoga launch pad was located.